MCP Tools Reference

 Create or update notes

-• Parameters: title, content, folder, tags
+• Parameters: title, content, folder, tags, project

 • Creates semantic observations and relations